ryancwj/Building-footprint-extraction/README.md

 Use Extraction to extract data within polygon shapefile.
 WARNING: Runtimes vary from 15 minutes to 4 hours depending on PC specs.

-Malaysian building footprints have been processed and saved into shapefiles by respective states:
-\\MYKUL1-STOR\Library\Water Resources\GIS Data\Building_Footprint\Data

-Datasets of other countries are also available.
-The dataset is faily accurate, up to 80% of the time.
-But due to the nature of AI/ML models, errors can occur.
 For more information, please visit: https://github.com/microsoft/GlobalMLBuildingFootprints